awesomeAD1/aweControlPicker/README.md

 `internalVar -usd;`

-Copy the PNG images to your icons directory.
+Copy the PNG images from the icons folder to your icons directory.
 Again, under Windows, this is located under `C:\User\Documents\maya\201x\prefs\icons` You can determine your icons directory by executing the following command: